matiasg/mandarin-language-app/README.md

 ### disclaimers
 - I know almost nothing of Chinese.
 My only knowledge comes from 2 months of Duolingo.
 - I know almost nothing of javascript.
 That language was Manus's choice.
+- It still has a lot of missing/wrong functionality.